Dice Masters Keywords:

 Enlistment: Enlistment effects let you get extra effects unless your opponent KOs one of their character dice.
 (MDM5)

-Fabricate: Characters with Fabricate will have 2 numbers (X-Y).
-If you KO X characters with total purchase cost Y or more, you can purchase the die with Fabricate X-Y for free.
+Fabricate X-Y: Characters with Fabricate will have 2 numbers (X-Y).
+If you KO exactly X character dice with a total combined purchase cost of Y or more, you can purchase the die with Fabricate X-Y for free.
+This can only be done when you could normally purchase a character die (generally during your own Main Step).
+[PAWN] are considered to have a purchase cost of 0.
 (DDDM 2)

 Fast: Characters with Fast deal combat damage before other characters, all at the same time, instead of at the regular time for combat damage.
 (DDDM2)